renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 ### 4. Install packages

+The example below, will show you how to install the Plotly package (which is used for graphing).
+The procedure will be roughly the same for other packages.

-1) In Search Google type: **"conda install plotly"** (or the name of any other package which you like to install).
-This first search result gives you the commmand line for installing the Plotly package: ```conda install -c plotly plotly```.
+1) In Search Google type: **conda install plotly** (or the name of any other package which you like to install).
+This first search result brings you to a Anaconda.org page where you find the commmand line for installing the package: ```conda install -c plotly plotly```.

 Note: while most package are available on Anaconda, occasionally they are not.
-In such cases and you need to install the package through PIP, that is: ```pip install [name package]```.
+In such cases and you need to install the package through PIP ([see](https://packaging.python.org/en/latest/tutorials/installing-packages/){:target="_blank"}).
 However, if you have choice, go for Anaconda, as it will help you to manage the dependencies between packages.

 2) Start Anaconda Prompt by going to: **Start** > **Anaconda3 (32/64-bit)** > **Anaconda Prompt (anaconda3)**

-Note: If you installed Anaconda with Adminstrator permission, then you also need to open Anaconda Prompt with Administrator permission.
+Note: If you installed Anaconda with Adminstrator permission, then you also need to open Anaconda Prompt with Administrator permission when installing packages.
 Go to: **Start** > **Anaconda3 (32/64-bit)** > **Anaconda Prompt (anaconda3)** > give it a right mouse click and choose: **More** > **Run as Administrator**.

 3) Inside the Anaconda Prompt window you copy-paste ```conda install -c plotly plotly```  and hit **Enter**.
 Wait until you get the option: "Proceed ([y]/n)?".
 Type: ```y``` and press again **Enter**.
 Wait until all the processes are finished, then you will see "(base) PS C:\Windows\system32>".
 This means that the package is installed.
 Now you can close the Anaconda Prompt window (or leave it open if you like to install additional packages).